Amicalola Falls

 Amicalola Falls is a 729-foot (222 m) waterfall on Amicalola Creek in Dawson County, Georgia, United States.
-It the highest waterfall in Georgia and is considered to be one of the Seven Natural Wonders of Georgia.
+It is the highest waterfall in Georgia and is considered to be one of the Seven Natural Wonders of Georgia.
 The name "Amicalola" is derived from a Cherokee language term ama uqwalelvyi, meaning "tumbling waters."
 The falls are the centerpiece of Amicalola Falls State Park.